zzzacL/FormulaHub/README.md

 <h3>Update v0.06!</h3>
 	This update cleaned up the feel of the program by not making it take up 1,000,000 lines in your termainal.
 I will also start doing little update logs like this.

-For any help or criticisms of my terrible code, contact me on Twitter @zaciskewl